 This article was written by Kayla Gebhardt, Pro Bono Scholar of the the Homeowner Stability Project.

-Owner occupants of houses, condos, and co-ops in New York City may qualify for a number of important property tax breaks.
+Owner occupants of houses, condos, and co-ops in New York City may qualify for a number of important property tax breaks which will lower their quarterly property tax bills and remove the property from the Tax Lien Sale.
 Seniors, people living with disabilities, veterans and certain other categories of low to moderate income homeowners are eligible for these significant benefits.
-March 15 is the deadline to apply for many of these exemptions for the 2021/22 tax year and you can apply online or by mail.
-In the past few years, new laws—and the COVID-19 pandemic—have changed eligibility and application requirements.
+While March 15 was the deadline to apply for many of these exemptions for the 2021/22 tax year, homeowners can still apply online or by mail to receive a tax exemption in the 2022/23 tax year.
+In the past few years, new laws—and the pandemic—have changed eligibility and application requirements.
 The following addresses important updates to common property tax exemptions.

 School Tax Relief (STAR): Basic STAR and Enhanced STAR

 The STAR program provides a property tax break for school district taxes for owner-occupied, primary residences.
 Eligible homeowners can receive either Basic STAR or Enhanced STAR.

 Note: While STAR benefits will decrease property taxes for eligible homeowners, enrollment in any STAR program (Basic or Enhanced STAR, STAR Exemption, or STAR Credit Check) will not remove a property from the tax lien sale list.